 - Black Beans - these come in dry as well as canned - you can use either.
 I used the pre-soaked dried today but often I make a quick curry with the canned beans too.

-Pro tip - cook on low heat adding a few more tablespoons of water as necessary making sure you get a nice aroma from the spices. - Add the black beans, sour cream or yogurt, and chopped cilantro.
+Pro tip - cook on low heat adding a few more tablespoons of water as necessary making sure you get a nice aroma from the spices. - Add the black beans and chopped cilantro.
 Season with salt and pepper

 - Cover and cook for 10 minutes more until thick and creamy.
 Taste and adjust seasoning.
-Garnish with freshly chopped cilantro.
+Garnish with freshly chopped cilantro and serve with a dollop of sour cream or yogurt.

 There are a couple of ways to cook black beans.